 2013 Workshop Information

 Taking place on October 14 – 18, 2013, 21 scientists participated in CHOP’s inaugural Pediatric Translational Research Workshop for Basic Scientists.
-View the agenda for the 2013 Pediatric Translational Research Workshop
+View the agenda and day-to-day descriptions of the event below.

 Monday, October 14, 2013 - What is Translational Research?